-Maybe in the Hollywood movies, but never in actual life.
+Maybe in Hollywood movies, but never in actual life.

 And why is that?
 Because trust and relationships take time to develop.

-You don’t build trust in one time, in one place, with one touch point (the point with which people interact with you online), we have to have multiple touch points.
+You don’t build trust at one time, in one place, with one touch point (the point with which people interact with you online), we have to have multiple touch points.

-We have to have multiple places where people can interact and engage with you.
+We have to have multiple places where people can interact and engage with us.

 Think about it for a minute.
 If you show up and say, ‘hey look at me.
 I’m wonderful.
 Here’s the thing I do.
 And I can help you with this and that, buy my stuff!’
 And then you never show up again after that.
 Do you think that will build trust?

 Do you think you will get somebody to that point of feeling, wow, this person gets me?
 This person wants the best for me.
 This person is a constant in a chaotic universe.
 I want to buy what they are offering.